- Home

 Side effects of chemotherapy

 Before treatment, your health care team will tell you what side effects to expect and how to manage them.
-Your doctor may give you medicines to relieve any symptoms you have.
-It is important to discuss any side effects from treatment with your doctor or nurse.
+It is important to discuss any side effects of treatment with your doctor or nurse.
 They may need to closely monitor the problem or change your treatment.
+Some of the common side effects are below.

 Common side effects of chemotherapy

 Different chemotherapy drugs can have different side effects, and everyone reacts to chemotherapy differently.
-For more information about chemotherapy and managing side effects, call Cancer Council 13 11 20 or see Chemotherapy.
+For more information about chemotherapy and ways to manage side effects, call Cancer Council 13 11 20 or see our general section on Chemotherapy.

 Fertility and cancer treatment

 Some types of chemotherapy and radiation therapy can affect the ability to have children naturally.
-Men may produce fewer sperm, while some women will have irregular periods or menopause (when periods stop permanently).
+If you produce sperm, you may not make as many, and if you have periods, they may become irregular or stop permanently (menopause).

 More resources